Fast Evaluation of Derivatives of Green's Functions Using Recurrences: Introduction

 \subsection{Prior Work and Novelty}

-In this work, we make the following contributions: \begin{itemize} \item Provide a method that computes $n$ derivatives of type \eqref{eq:we-want-recurrence} in $O(n)$ complexity, i.e. $O(1)$ per derivative. \item Works with arbitrary Green's functions that satisfy a PDE with polynomial coefficients as described in Section \ref{sec:green}. \item Give theoretical error models for our algorithm and numerical results supporting these error models. \item Provide a unique way that recurrences can be stabilized via Taylor expansions that could be used to stabilize other recurrences. \item Show that the integration of our algorithm into QBX adds little additional error, while providing an asymptotic cost reduction, that is particularly cost-effective in the case of the Helmholtz PDE. \item Provide a new rotation-based method for target-specific QBX evaluation in the Cartesian setting that attains dramatically lower cost than existing symbolic approaches, for all kernels. \end{itemize}
+In this work, we make the following contributions: \begin{itemize} \item For arbitrary Green's functions that satisfy a PDE with polynomial coefficients (as described in Section~\ref{sec:green}), provide a method that computes $n$ derivatives of type \eqref{eq:we-want-recurrence} at a cost of $O(n)$ floating point operations, i.e., $O(1)$ per derivative.
+This is achieved through the symbolic computation of a recurrence relation for the derivatives. \item We identify regions in which the evaluation of the recurrence encounters numerical issues mainly due to cancellation.
+To address the instability, we propose a novel alternate evaluation scheme making use of Taylor expansions of derivatives about an axis. \item We provide a model of the error incurred in both types of evaluation, motivating a hybrid scheme.
+Our error model leads to an error bound that unconditionally controls the error incurred in the hybrid scheme. \item We provide numerical experiments that numerically validate our method development and theoretical findings. \item We demonstrate the integration of our method into QBX.
+This integration alone provides an asymptotic cost reduction, that is particularly noticeable, for example, in the case of the Helmholtz PDE.
+The integration is algorithmically straightforward and has a negligible impact on overall method error. \item Compounding with the previous point, we provide a new rotation-based method for target-specific QBX evaluation in the Cartesian setting that attains dramatically lower cost than existing symbolic approaches, for all kernels. \end{itemize}

+In the following, we discuss connections between the contributions above and various existing approaches in the literature.

 A mixed derivative is an arbitrary mixed partial derivative expression, i.e. where $n_1, \dots, n_d \in \N_{0}$.
 Tausch \cite{tausch2003fast} proposes a method to calculate mixed derivatives of radially symmetric kernels given knowledge of the set of radial derivatives beforehand